Skip to main content

 MIDI ROUTING Section

-Key Mode (Pad Mode only)
+Key Mode (Group mode only)

 Enables the MIDI note input for the selected Group (deactivated by default).
 Please refer to your host documentation to find out how to route MIDI signals to your Maschine plug-in.